sqryxz/mm-answerer/README.md

 - View individual responses from each model
 - See a merged response that combines insights from all models
 - Simple and intuitive user interface
+- Comprehensive logging system for tracking application execution and subroutines
+- Markdown log generation for each application run

 ## Technologies Used